sebpal98/sebpal98/README.md

 ### Hi there 👋
+# Full Stack developer, living in Colombia.
+I Have Knowledge in JavaScript, Git, docker, cloud like Azure, AWS and OCI.
+Solid knowledge in SQL.

 <!--
 **sebpal98/sebpal98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.